Apollo99-Games/Rigidbody-Network-Prediction-and-Reconciliation-for-Unity-NGO/README.md

 # Adding the input and state payloads to the messages:
 The PayLoad.cs file contains a Message class.
 This is used to compile all the inputs and states of all prediction objects into one class.
-For the program to add our inputs and states, we must add a list containing our payloads.
+We must add a list containing our payloads for the program to add our inputs and states.
 For Example:

 ```cs